In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 Prevent duplicates

-It is a best practice to prevent users from creating duplicate records.
-Here, you will create a match rule that will be used to prevent the creation of an employee record if another employee with the exact same first and last name already exists within the same subsidiary.
+Preventing users from creating duplicate records is considered a best practice.
+In this section, you will create a match rule intended to prevent the creation of an employee record if another employee with identical first and last names already exists within the same subsidiary.

 2. Right-click Matcher and select Define SemQL Matcher.

-1. Set the Description to Prevent duplicate employees and click Finish.
+1. In the Description field, type Prevent duplicate employees, and click Finish.

 2. Click the Add Match Rule button in the Match Rules section of the SemQL Matcher Editor.